fferegrino/handy-dict/README.md

 # Handy Dict
-> A library with some handy utils to deal wit
+> A library with some handy utils to deal with dictionaries that contain arrays

 This file will become your README and also the index of your documentation.